 To one side of the monument you will find the Site of Rizal’s Execution; at the entrance is a black granite wall inscribed with Rizal’s ‘Mi Ultimo Adios’ (My Last Farewell).
 Eight tableaux of life-size bronze statues recreate the dramatic last moments of the hero’s life.
 Evening light-and-sound presentations dedicated to Rizal usually take place here but are suspended indefinitely.
 When happening, they last 30 minutes and run every evening in both English and Tagalog.

 On the other (south) side of the monument, toward Kalaw Ave, keep an eye out for the drinking fountain shipped all the way from Heidelberg, Germany, where Rizal spent time studying at university.

-Also in the middle is the Central Lagoon, a pool lined with busts of Filipino heroes and martyrs, and a dancing musical fountain that erupts in colourful explosions in the evening.
+In the middle of the park is the Central Lagoon, a pool lined with busts of Filipino heroes and martyrs, and a dancing musical fountain that erupts in colourful explosions in the evening.
 Just north of the lagoon is the open-air auditorium, where the long-running (and free) classical Concert at the Park kicks off at 6pm on Sundays.
 There's a free Filipino rock concert here at the same time every Saturday night.

-At the opposite end of the park across M Orosa St where the National Museum is located, you'll find a large statue of Lapu-Lapu (16th century national hero famous for slaying the Portuguese explorer Ferdinand Magellan), the flower-fillled Manila Orchidarium, a gigantic three-dimensional relief map of the Philippines and an ostentatious children's playground.
+At the east end of the park, where the National Museum is located, you'll find a large statue of Lapu-Lapu, a 16th-century national hero famous for slaying the Portuguese explorer Ferdinand Magellan; the flower-fillled Manila Orchidarium; and a gigantic three-dimensional relief map of the Philippines.

-The new visitors centre at the park's Kalaw Ave entrance has a good map detailing the park's attractions and info for upcoming events.
+The visitors centre at the park's Kalaw Ave entrance has a good map detailing the park's attractions and info on upcoming concerts and events.